 This is one of the Popular Sightseeing places in Kodaikanal for adventure lovers.
 The Dolphin’s Nose is a Flat rock located at the edge of the cliff and this rock resembles like Nose of a Dolphin from far away.
 This Rock formation is all-natural and it is surrounded by the Blue Mountains of Palani hills.

-One needs to trek 1-1.5 Kms through stone Paved road and later some steep climb to reach the Dolphin’s Nose.
+One needs to trek 1-1.5 Km through a stone Paved road and later some steep climb to reach the Dolphin’s Nose.
 The hike is not strenuous and you can complete it within 3-4 hours.
 I highly recommend coming here in the early morning or afternoon.
 During the hike, you will cross a small waterfall named Vattakanal Falls.